 Characterization and enhanced properties of plasma immersion ion processed diamond-like carbon films

-Optical properties of fluorinated diamond-like carbon films produced by pulsed glow discharge plasma immersion ion processing
+Synthesis of fluorinated diamond-like carbon films by the plasma immersion ion processing technique